The smiling man seen carrying Pelosi’s lectern in Capitol riot? He’s from Florida

 Adam Johnson, a 36-year-old Parrish man, smiled and waved as he was caught on camera carrying what appeared to be U.S. Speaker of the House Nancy Pelosi’s lectern as he walked through the U.S. Capitol Building with other rioters on Wednesday.
 It bears the official seal of the speaker of the House.

-Johnson lives in Parrish, on the Gulf Coast, with his wife and their five children.
+Johnson lives in Parrish with his wife and their five children.
+His wife is a doctor in Palmetto.

+Neither Johnson or his wife have responded to phone calls seeking comment.

+Their home in the Harrison Ranch community in Parrish was quiet on Thursday morning, and the street numbers had been removed from the home.
+Neighbors who know Johnson were unwilling to speak about him.

 Screenshots posted by social media users and taken from what appear to be the man’s Facebook feed show him documenting his trip to Washington, D.C., to participate in protests surrounding the certification of the presidential election.